 - American Bar Association, Annotated Model Rules of Professional Conduct, 8th ed.
 (Reserve KF305.A26 2015).
 Includes comparisons between the Rules and the Code, narrative on the legal background of each rule, discussion of related legal issues, and citations to supporting cases and opinions.

-- To access the Model Rules on Lexis Advance, click "Browse Sources," then follow the path By Practice Area > Legal Ethics to view available sources, including "ABA Model Rules of Professional Conduct and Code of Judicial Conduct."
-On Westlaw, use the database identifiers ABA-MRPC (Unannotated) or ABA-AMRPC (Annotated).
-In Bloomberg Law, simply type in Lawyer's Manual on Professional Conduct and auto-fill will provide a link for Lawyers' Manual on Professional Conduct: Model Rules and Standards.
+- To access the Model Rules on Lexis, follow the path Practice Area > Legal Ethics > All Legal Ethics Administrative Materials to view available sources, including "ABA Model Rules of Professional Conduct and Code of Judicial Conduct."
+On Westlaw, use the path Secondary Sources > By Topic > Ethics & Professional Responsibility to find annotated and unannotated versions of the Rules.
+In Bloomberg Law, visit Practice Centers > Legal Ethics & Professional Responsibility.

 - ABA Compendium of Professional Responsibility Rules and Standards (current year ed.)
 (Reserve KF305.A2 A23).
 Includes Table of Amendments and a Correlation Table between the Model Code and Rules and a subject index, as well as selected federal procedural rules and a few well-known ABA Ethics Opinions.

 The Model Code and Model Rules are not binding on anyone, but serve as a model for adoption by states.
 Their interpretation in case law and ethics opinions also serves as guidance, since the state rules are based on these models.
 Since 1983 almost all of the states have adopted some form of the ABA Model Rules.
 The others use a version of the Model Code.
 California is the only state that has never adopted either model and has its own rules of professional responsibility.
-Many of its provisions are, of course, similar to the model acts.
+Many of its provisions are, of course, similar to the model acts, and a 2017 revision brought their organization closer to that of the Model Rules.
 The states can modify the model rules when adopted or at any later time.

 Codes or rules of professional conduct for lawyers and judges function much like statutes.
 However, most are not adopted by the legislature, but instead by state bar associations or the highest court of the jurisdiction.
 Because these model codes have effect in a state only as they are adopted by that state, begin your research by finding your state’s version of the Model Code or Model Rules.

-- American Bar Association Center for Professional Responsibility links to state codes, codes of other countries and those of other legal entities.
+- American Bar Association Center for Professional Responsibility Other Links of Interest links to state codes, codes of other countries and those of other legal entities.

 - Court Rules books.
 West and/or Lexis publishes separate paperback volumes of court rules for many states which contain the current version of the rules or code of ethics.
 These books are found at the end of the code for each state (Level 3), and may also be found in the online catalog with a subject heading search for court rules – [state].

-A good way to begin interpreting ethics rules is to consult the Annotated Model Rules of Professional Conduct, 8th ed.
-(Reserve KF305 .A26 2015 & online in Westlaw: ABA-AMRPC), which includes comparison between the Model Rules and the Code, a narrative on the legal background of each rule and paragraphs on each rule and sub-rule, describing the legal issues and giving citations to supporting cases and ethics opinions.
+A good way to begin interpreting ethics rules is to consult the Annotated Model Rules of Professional Conduct, 9th ed.
+(Reserve KF305 .A26 2019 & online in Westlaw), which includes comparison between the Model Rules and the Code, a narrative on the legal background of each rule and paragraphs on each rule and sub-rule, describing the legal issues and giving citations to supporting cases and ethics opinions.

 Another good source to determine the intent of the rules is the American Bar Association's A Legislative History: the Development of the ABA Model Rules of Professional Conduct 1982-2013 (KF306 .L45 2013).
 Its stated intent is to "lead researchers to a better understanding of the Model Rules...and to aid all those who interpret or apply the Model Rules."
 It does that by tracing the evolution of the rules from the inception of the commission that created them to the present iteration, providing information on amendments proposed along the way and the arguments given for and against their adoption.